-Located at the corner of Mulberry Road and Starling Avenue, you’ll find a family of faith worshiping together each Sunday morning at 9:00 a.m. on the Front Plaza and 11:00 a.m. in the Sanctuary.
+Located at the corner of Mulberry Road and Starling Avenue, you’ll find a family of faith worshiping together each Sunday morning at 11:00 a.m. in the Sanctuary with a blend of traditional and contemporary elements, as well as space for children to participate fully in worship time and age-appropriate children’s church.
 You’ll also find small groups to study the Bible, explore theology, and grow in Christian community.
 You’ll find new children’s ministries, retirement-age ministries, and missions ministries.
 You’ll find pastoral care and inter-generational support.
 You’ll find an award-winning Early Learning Center ministry.
 You’ll find the Body of Christ here.
 Come and see what our church is doing – and join us!

 Frequently Asked Questions